 With shoes, as with everything, you can't always get what you want.
-But if you try sometimes, you might find, you get what you really needed.
-This is about a journey away from wanting (a pair of vintage shoes) to finding something more meaningful -- plastic shoes that offer both incredible style and compassion.
+But if you try sometimes, you might find... you get what you really needed.
+This is about a journey away from wanting (a pair of vintage shoes) to finding something even better -- plastic shoes that offer both style and compassion.

 Last summer, I fell for a pair of stacked-heel shoes while researching Fred Slatten.
 This 1970's-era shoe with a side buckle seemed perfect in its design.
 I hoped to snap them up.
-But this was one pair.
-The size was too small.
-They were already sold.
-They lived on a page at Featherstone Vintage and still do.
-I don't know where they live outside the virtual world and who might be wearing them.
+But this was one unique pair, the size was too small, and they were already sold.
+They lived on a page at Featherstone Vintage, and still do.
+I don't know where they live outside the virtual world or who might be wearing them.
 Someone who wears a 6.5.

 Soon after, I searched for a new pair of Mary Jane shoes.
 As a Mary Jane aficionado, I always have some version of the style.
 Searching online, I found a pair that struck me instantly: Sleek, shiny, a unique take on the classic, with a very pointed toe.
 I discovered they were made of plastic -- PVC.
 These Mary Jane shoes, which I now have (and wear often) are the cutest I'd seen in a long time.

 They are also cruelty-free.
 Melissa is a Brazilian company, and the 'Melissima' + Karl Lagerfeld were more affordable than other shoes I had considered.
 They are comfortable.
 They do not stretch.
 Technically, if I am ever through with wearing them in the (distant) future, they can even be recycled.